darnley/Speller/README.md

 }
 ```

+In `dictionary` array, you are supposed to send the destination words, that is, the words the algorithm will "search".

+In `words` array, you are supposed to send the origin words, that is, the words the algorithm will check and validate.

 #### Docker support

 This project is ready for be executed in (Linux) Docker containers.
 The provided `Dockerfile` will create the machine and exposes it by port `80`.